CoRE-Lab-UCF/MACH-Compound-Flooding/README.md

 - `ETC_events_conditioning_POT_RF.mat`:- structure[event.[Time_NTR,NTR,Time_RF,RF]

 ## 6. Fitting distributions
-  - **Description**: The two stratified conditional samples are fitted in to different parametric distributions to check the most appropriate distribution.
+  - **Description**: The two stratified conditional samples are fitted into different parametric distributions to check the most appropriate distribution.
 The selection of the distribution is done based on the AIC and the “Multihazard R package” was used (https://rdrr.io/github/rjaneUCF/MultiHazard/f/README.md).
-Following codes and functions will calculate the confidence interval and will fit the selected distributions to the respective samples.
+The following codes and functions will calculate the confidence interval and will fit the selected distributions to the respective samples.
 - **`Scripts/Fitting_Ditributions.m`**
 - **`Scripts/DKW_conf_int.m`**

 ## 7. Fitting Copulas
-  - **Description**: The two stratified conditional samples are fitted in to different Copula families to check the most appropriate copula family.
+  - **Description**: The two stratified conditional samples are fitted into different Copula families to check the most appropriate copula family.
 This is done based on the AIC and the “Multihazard R package” was used (https://rdrr.io/github/rjaneUCF/MultiHazard/f/README.md).

 ## 8. Bivariate analysis and estimating Joint probability distributions
   - **Description**: The two stratified conditional samples are used to:
 1. Calculate the annual exceedance probabilities for all the selected combinations of NTR and RF in the parametric space.
 2. Generate N number of realizations from the fitted copulas.
-Here the following functions (modified from “Multihazard R package” (https://rdrr.io/github/rjaneUCF/MultiHazard/f/README.md) are used for the calculations separately for tropical cyclones and non-tropical cyclones.
+Here the following functions (modified from “Multihazard R package” (https://rdrr.io/github/rjaneUCF/MultiHazard/f/README.md) are used for the calculations separately for the samples of tropical cyclones and non-tropical cyclones.

 For Tropical Cyclone (TC) events:
 - **`Scripts/ Copula_TC_BC.
 R`**

 **Input**:
 - `Data`:Hourly time series of NTR and RF [NTR, RF] ,
-- `Data_Con1`:TC POT events conduiting NTR for last 30 years,
+- `Data_Con1`:TC POT events conditioning NTR for the last 30 years,
-- `Data_Con2`: TC POT events conduiting NTR for last 30 years,
+- `Data_Con2`: TC POT events conditioning NTR for the last 30 years,
 - `Thres1` :Threshold for NTR,
 - `Thres2` :Threshold for RF,
 - `Copula_Family1`: Character array of selected copula _Family_NTR,